cvillanue/ChromaChords/README.md

 Users can upload music samples or stream audio to the Arduino BLE Sense to get instant genre recognition.

 Demo:
-Check out our live demo at [demo.link] to see GenreSense in action.
+Check out our live demo at [demo.link] to see ChromaChords in action.

 Contributing:
 We welcome contributions from the community.
 Please read our CONTRIBUTING.md for guidelines on how to contribute.

 License:
-GenreSense is released under the MIT License.
+ChromaChords is released under the MIT License.
 See LICENSE for more details.

 Contact:
 For questions or feedback, feel free to reach out to us at contact@genresense.io.